open-contracting-extensions/eforms/docs/mapping.md

 [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).

-For each `cac:ContractExecutionRequirement` add or update the corresponding `CustomerServices` object in the lot's `contractTerms` array and map to its `.description`.
+For each `cac:ContractExecutionRequirement`, add or update the corresponding `CustomerServices` object in the lot's `contractTerms` array and map to its `.description`.

 ```xml
 <cac:ContractExecutionRequirement>